Neil Brown (Australian politician): Fraser government

+Opposition

-At the early 1984 election, Brown re-entered parliament as the member for the newly created Division of Menzies.
+At the early 1984 election, Brown re-entered parliament as the member for the newly created Division of Menzies, essentially the more Liberal-friendly eastern portion of his old seat.
+The western portion became Jagajaga, and Staples transferred there.
 After the election he was appointed to Andrew Peacock's shadow cabinet as Shadow Attorney-General.
 In September 1985, Brown was elected deputy leader of the Liberal Party and thus Deputy Leader of the Opposition, roles which had been vacated by John Howard when he replaced Peacock as party leader.
 He defeated eleven other candidates for the position, finishing with 36 out of 70 votes on the final ballot compared with fifteen for Ian Macphee, eleven for John Moore, and eight for Peter Shack.
 In December 1985, Brown acted as party leader for two weeks while Howard recovered from an ear operation.
 However, National Party leader Ian Sinclair was the acting leader of the opposition during that time.
 Brown served as Howard's deputy until July 1987, when a leadership spill was called in the aftermath of the party's defeat at the 1987 election.
 After several other candidates emerged, he did not recontest the position and was replaced by Andrew Peacock (an unsuccessful challenger for the leadership against Howard).

 Peter Shack, who was an unsuccessful candidate to replace Brown as deputy, made a criticism of Brown as he stated that coming after the Liberals' defeat at the recent 1987 election, its third consecutive defeat, the Liberal Party needed a deputy leader who could give "visible and effective political and parliamentary support to the leader".

 Brown remained a Coalition frontbencher – under Howard, Peacock, and John Hewson – until his unexpected resignation from parliament in February 1991.
 He returned to his law practice.
 The resulting by-election was won by the Liberal candidate Kevin Andrews.

 Later life

 In 1993, Brown published a memoir titled On the Other Hand: Sketches and Reflections From Political Life.
 Reviewing the book for The Canberra Times, Jack Waterford compared it to the Alan Clark Diaries and described the author as "one of the more remarkable politicians to ever reach the top, or near top, of the Liberal Party".

-Brown let his membership of the Liberal Party lapse in 2001, due to dissatisfaction with the actions of the Howard Government.
+Brown let his membership of the Liberal Party lapse in 2001, due to dissatisfaction with the actions of the Howard government.
 As of 2006, he was a mediator and arbitrator in domestic and international commercial, trade and construction matters and in Internet domain name disputes.

 Brown writes a weekly column for The Spectator Australia.